 Some physicians also prescribe a drug called methotrexate to attack and kill the ectopic.
 (Even though the baby is not living, other cells can be, and their growth needs halted, such as the chorionic villi and amnion.)
 This is not as effective as surgery, but it is less invasive, and some doctors decide to give this a try first to see if it will dissolve.

-by Sarah Cleveland, RDMS (AB, OB/GYN)
+by Sarah Cleveland, RDMS (with a specialty in OB/GYN)

 The information in this article can be found in the book: Callen’s Ultrasonography in Obstetrics and Gynecology 4th Edition